Rojali-Jena/EDUCATION-PAGE/README.md

 # EDUCATION-Site

-Build a simple educational page using HTML & CSS
+Build a simple educational page using HTML, CSS & JAVASCRIPT